Regional Competition Rules 2024

-If you know other sommeliers under 30 who are polishing their skills and looking for an educational challenge, tell them to enrol in this year’s contest right away!
-And in case they need a nudge, send us an email with their name and contact information and we will follow up.
+In addition, if you know other sommeliers who meet the age requirements above, please tell them about the event.
+If they need a nudge, send us an email with their name and contact information and we will follow up.

-On this page, you will find detailed information about the 2019 Young Sommeliers competition.
-Please contact Joe Scorgie if you have any questions.
-Thank you.
-Vive La Chaîne and Mondiale!
+On this page, you will find detailed information about the 2024 Young Sommeliers competition.

 L’Ordre Mondial was created to promote the enjoyment, knowledge and understanding of fine wines and crafted beverages.
 The framework of the Mondial provides for professional and amateur participation, with one of its goals being to provide help, encouragement and support for the young professionals who are to be the best sommeliers of the future.
 The Young Sommeliers Competition promotes the expertise of the young wine and spirit professional and encourages mastery of wine and spirit knowledge.

-- OR is a legal resident of Canada, holding a valid work permit AND is actively employed in that country as a sommelier on the date of each stage of the competition in which the individual seeks to compete.
+- Is a Canadian citizen (by birth or naturalization) AND has demonstrated an active interest in the wine and crafted beverage industry.
+Oris a legal resident of Canada, holding a valid work permit AND is actively employed in that country as a sommelier on the date of each stage of the competition in which the individual seeks to compete.

 First Round Written Test

-The Blind Tasting test is a timed (25-minute) double-blind tasting of four wines.
-Scoring will be done based on the deductive tasting method.
+- The Blind Tasting test is a timed blind tasting of four wines.
+Scoring will be done based on the Court of Master Sommeliers deductive tasting method.
 Scores will be assigned for assessment by sight, nose, and palate and by initial and final conclusions of each wine.

 Other Test Elements

-The final results will be announced directly after the conclusion of the final competition on April 13, 2019.
+The final results will be announced directly after the conclusion of the final competition on March 2, 2024.
 Results are final and not subject to review or appeal.
 Appeals will not be considered.
-All competing sommeliers at the Final Competition must attend the entire announcement and awards ceremony in order to be eligible to receive an award.
+All competing sommeliers at the Final Competition must attend the entire announcement and awards ceremony, to be eligible to receive an award.
 The announcement of the results will be recognized with photographs and press releases.
-The Chargée de Presse National (or her representative) is responsible for all photographs and press releases to be included in the next issue of Chaine Canada Newsletter.
+The Chargée de Presse National (or representative) is responsible for all photographs and press releases to be included in the next issue of Chaine Canada Newsletter.

-At the Final competition, medals will be awarded as follows:
+At the Regional Final competition, prizes will be awarded as follows:

-All participants in the final competition must agree in advance, as a condition of their eligibility to compete, that if they are invited to advance to a higher level of the competition, they are committed to do so.
+All participants in the final competition must agree in advance, as a condition of their eligibility to compete, that if they are invited to advance to a higher level of the competition, they are committed to doing so.
 A sommelier who has participated in the national competition and is subsequently invited to represent the Chaîne Canada to compete in the Chaîne International Young Sommeliers competition (Concours International des Jeunes Sommeliers), agrees upon applying to compete to do so.
 Expenses for the Canadian winner to attend internationally are paid by the Chaîne.
-The 2019 International Competition will be held in September 21-22, 2019, in Seoul, South Korea.
-Competitors must make sure that they have no date conflicts for the period of September 21-22, 2019, so that if invited by the Chaîne Canada to compete he or she will be available to do so.
+The 2024 International Competition will be held October 14-19, 2024, in Calgary and the Okanagan.
+Competitors must make sure that they do not have any date conflicts for the time period, October 14-19, 2024, so that if invited by the Chaîne Canada to compete they will be available to do so.

 Fotoaufnahmen: Young Sommeliers Competition, CHAINE DES ROTISSEURS, Vaduz, Liechtenstein.